mixxxdj/manual/source/chapters/hardware.rst

 In-ear monitors (IEMs) isolate sound better than headphones but are more expensive.
-They usually cost more than double the price of good DJ headphones with comparable.
+They usually cost more than double the price of good DJ headphones with comparable quality.
 They may be a sound investment for musicians who play often in very loud environments to preserve their hearing.

 .. _hardware-splitter-cables: